Enriques surfaces with normal K3-like coverings: Simply-connected Enriques surfaces and K3-like coverings

 Now suppose that there is a non-rational singularity $x\in X$.
 Then $K_{S/X}< 0$, and Serre Duality gives $H^2(S,\O_S)=0$.
 Thus the Picard scheme is smooth, and the connected component $\Pic^0_{S/k}$ is an abelian variety.
 On the other hand, each integral curve $E\subset S$ contained in the exceptional locus is a curve of genus zero, so the restriction map $\Pic^0_{S/k}\ra\Pic^0_{E/k}$ is trivial.
 In turn, the Albanese morphism $S\ra A$ contracts each such $E\subset S$, and thus factors over $Y$.
 Using that $\Pic_{Y/k}$ is 0-dimensional, we conclude that $\dim(A)=0$, and thus $H^1(S,\O_S)=0$.
 It now follows from the above exact sequence that $R^1r_*(\O_S)$ has length $\leq 1$.
 In turn, there is precisely one such singularity, and its geometric genus is one.

-We will later see that if there is an elliptic singularity $x\in X$, there is no further singularities.
+We will later see that if there is an elliptic singularity $x\in X$, there are no further singularities.
 In any case, the structure of the smooth surface $S$ depends on the nature of the singularities on $X$:

-\begin{proposition} \mylabel{numbers for S} The smooth surface $S$ is a K3 surface with $\rho(S)=b_2(S)=22$ if the K3-like covering $X$ contains only rational singularities, and is a rational surface with $\rho(S)=b_2(S)\geq 11$ otherwise. \end{proposition}
+\begin{proposition} \mylabel{numbers for S} The smooth surface $S$ is a K3 surface with $\rho(S)=b_2(S)=22$ if the K3-like covering $X$ contains only rational singularities and the resolution $r:S\ra X$ is minimal, and is a rational surface with $\rho(S)=b_2(S)\geq 11$ otherwise. \end{proposition}

 \proof If all singularities are rational, the exact sequence \eqref{long exact sequence} shows that $h^1(\O_S)=0$.
 Furthermore, we have $\omega_{S/X}=\O_S$, whence $\omega_S=\O_S$.
 By the classification of algebraic surfaces, $S$ is a K3 surface.
 It then has Betti number $b_2=22$, whereas our Enriques surface $Y$ and its K3-like covering have $b_2(X)=b_2(Y)=10$.
 It follows that the exceptional divisor for $r:S\ra X$ consist of $12=b_2(S)-b_2(X)$ irreducible components.
 It follows that $\rho(S)=b_2(S)$.